Last Updated on March 19, 2023 by Andrew Pirie

 This issue needs to be fixed as it would give these 3 girls an unfair advantage in selection.
-As it gives them a higher placing in the national ranking lists with doubtful timing.
+As it gives them a higher place in the national ranking lists with doubtful timing.

 2015 Batang Pinoy Athletics Finals Cebu Day 1 – 2 Report & Results

-Results provided by the organizers to media on Day 1 for Athletics were very minimal.
-While the Athletics is held in the mornings as Rugby uses the track in the afternoons.
+Results provided by the organizers to the media on Day 1 for Athletics were very minimal.
+While the Athletics are held in the mornings and Rugby uses the track in the afternoons.

 It was a good turnout of athletes from across the country.

-14-Year-old Gianelli Gatinga, who was deprived of a chance to play at the 2015 ASEAN school Games, won the Girls Long Jump in a new PB of 5.30m.
+14-Year-old Gianelli Gatinga, who was deprived of a chance to play at the 2015 ASEAN School Games, won the Girl’s Long Jump with a new PB of 5.30m.
 Yet Gatinga, who is the Palaro